Lots of us get cats because we want an independent companion who can entertain themselves while we’re away at work.

 But our domesticated cats who live indoors can become lonely and frustrated when no one is around and there’s nothing to do.
-It’s not unusual for them to develop a problem more often associated with dogs: separation anxiety.
+It’s not unusual for them to develop a problem more often associated with dogs–separation anxiety.

 It gets worse.
 Cats with separation anxiety may express their dissatisfaction by eliminating outside the litter box, spraying urine on your bed or clothing, throwing up, grooming so compulsively that they develop bald spots, or scratching furniture or other objects.

-What they are not is revenge for your absence.
+What these behaviors are not is revenge for your absence.
 Cats are sophisticated and smart, but they’re not capable of that kind of emotional leap.
-So tuck away the urge to punish your cat for his destructive behavior and take steps to help him feel more comfortable when you’re gone.

-Enrich your cat’s environment — behaviorist-speak for making your house more interesting and fun for a cat.
-Here are some tips:
+One way to calm your cat and reduce the loneliness and boredom while you’re away is to enrich your cat’s environment.
+That’s behaviorist-speak for making your house more interesting and fun for a cat.

 - Don’t have any wildlife?
 Leave the TV tuned to a nature channel or Animal Planet, or pop a wildlife DVD into the player while you’re gone.
 You can find some that are made just for cats.
 YouTube is full of videos for your cats!

 - Give your cat more attention and playtime when you’re home.
 However, wait to do so until you’ve been home for a few minutes.
 You don’t want them to be anxiously awaiting your return.

 For severe cases, an antidepressant prescribed by your cat’s veterinarian can help, but it won’t solve the problem alone.
 You still have to help your cat train some of the anxiety away.